cgwire/kitsu/docs/getting-started-production/README.md

 the **Ratio** and the **Resolution** of the picture.

 NB: The default avatar for a production is the first letter displayed on a colored background.
-You can change with a picture if you want.
+You can change it with a picture if you want.

 ![Edit the details of a production](../img/getting-started/production_edit_popup.png)